·

 Conclusion

 There is no single winner in the SMS vs Voice OTP debate.
 It will depend on what is a priority to you.
-SMS is cost-effective, easy to use and fast but has a tendency to not work as well on a poor network.
+SMS is cost-effective, easy to use, and fast, but it has a tendency not work as well on a poor network.
 Voice OTP relies on the customer having a good network connection and usually costs more and takes longer to deliver the OTP to the end-user than SMS OTPs.

 For businesses in Zambia, the best path forward is a hybrid model that uses both methods smartly.
 Africala enables this balance with scalable OTP services designed for the Zambian market.
 Choosing the right mix today means fewer failed verifications, happier customers, and stronger long-term growth.